EllatifiRayane/SQL-projects/README.md

-# Here it's a project i've done at school
+# Managing small football club database (project done at school)

 This project is aimed to manage the database of a small football club with SQL(Oracle).
 The database is composed by 7 entities : Adherent, Team, League, Stadium, Opponent, Training and Game.